-Invertebrate FMRFamide Related Peptides.
+Invertebrate FMRFamide Related Peptides

 In 1977 the neuropeptide FMRFamide was isolated from the clam, Macrocallista nimbosa.
 Since then several hundred FMRFamide-related peptides (FaRPs) have been isolated from invertebrate animals.
 Precursors to the FaRPs likely arose in the cnidarians.
 With the transition to a bilateral body plan FaRPs became a fixture in the invertebrate phyla.
 They have come to play a critical role as neurotransmitters, neuromodulators, and neurohormones.
 FaRPs regulate a variety of body functions including, feeding, digestion, circulation, reproduction, movement.
 The evolution of the molecular form and function of these omnipresent peptides will be considered.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.